sil-so/sil-so/README.md

 <br>

-Hey!
-I'm Silvan.
-A passionate maker from Rotterdam.
+Hey, I'm Silvan - a passionate maker from Rotterdam.

 </details>